FindArticles FindArticles

 Bottom line

-Spotify’s default recommendations favor what’s popular and promotable, not necessarily what’s right for you.
-By cleaning your signals, isolating outlier listening, using explicit feedback, seeding with intent, and leaning on human curation and smart external tools, you can bend the algorithm back toward your taste.
-It won’t become a bespoke DJ overnight—but it can stop stinking.
+Spotify’s suggested defaults were biased toward what’s popular and easy to market to you, not what’s best for you.
+But by cleaning your signals, separating out the outlier listening, leveraging explicit feedback, seeding with intent, and relying on human curation and smart external tools, you can bend the algorithm back toward your taste.
+It will never become a custom DJ overnight — but it can stop reeking.

 Latest News